Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ![Waving trees](_static/images/tree-shake.gif)
 *Animated trees used in [Ion Shock](https://www.moddb.com/mods/tiberian-war-ionshock)*

-- `IsAnimated`, `AnimationRate` and `AnimationProbability` now work on TerrainTypes without `SpawnsTiberium` set to true.
-Note that this might impact performance.
 - Fixed transports recursively put into each other not having a correct killer set after second transport when being killed by something.

 ![image](_static/images/translucency-fix.png)